sadielbartholomew/Computing4Earth/_sources/grids-and-projections.md

 <insert diagram of Earth shape>

-In order to understand absolute and relative spatial locations, a grid system is needed - it pinpoints locations on and abovethe sphere to which Earth is approximated as in shape.
-Vertical levels can then be created by considering the cells projected upwards from the zero point of the grid (often the Earth's surface) - or in rare cases may be defined differently.
+In order to pinpoint absolute and relative spatial locations on this sphere to which Earth is approximated as in shape, a horizontal grid system is needed.
+Vertical levels can then be created (if relevant) by considering the cells projected upwards from some defined lowest vertical level of the grid (often the Earth's surface) - or in rare cases may be defined differently.

+Grid subdivisions
 By splitting up the Earth into small cells formed by the grid sudivisions, we can TODO